shubhamd99/golang-basic/README.md

 ###### [Struct](https://www.tutorialspoint.com/go/go_structures.htm)

+Collection of data types.
 Go arrays allow you to define variables that can hold several data items of the same kind.
 Structure is another user-defined data type available in Go programming, which allows you to combine data items of different kinds.

 ```
 type Books struct {